Hello! Welcome to year 5.

 Welcome to Year 5 - Where the 'fun' learning never ends - Our photo galleries are just a snapshot of our creative learning journey...

-Year 5 were involved in an incident last term: Mrs Dell reported that a meteorite landed on our playground on Sunday morning.
+Year 5 were involved in an incident in October: Mrs Dell reported that a meteorite landed on our playground on Sunday morning.
 After she had it checked by meteorologists for radiation, ( it was emitting none ) our headteacher confirmed that it was safe to stay on our grounds.

 Two weeks later, a UFO hovered above the school...